 |Initiated by business||B2C (business-to-consumer)||B2B (business-to-business)|

 |Initiated by consumer||C2C (consumer-to-consumer)||C2B (consumer-to-business)|

 The next step is to figure out how to manage inventory and source goods.
-Let’s talk about the types of ecommerce business revenue models.
+Let’s see which type of ecommerce business revenue model will suit you best.

-Go to business name generator and type the keywords that give the best description or at least a vague impression of your product.
+Insider tip: Use automated AI-powered tools if you have trouble coming up with a unique business name.
+Go to a business name generator app and type in the keywords that best describe your product.
 Based on that keyword, the generator will give you a list of possible business names and categorize them in different ways.